sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 The programmatic capabilities of pre-processors help write utility classes more efficiently.
 {:.caption}

-[Tailwind CSS](https://tailwindcss.com/docs/installation#installing-tailwind-css-as-a-post-css-plugin), the leading utility-first CSS framework, was designed to work primarily as a PostCSS plugin.
-It also uses several PostCSS plugins, such as [PurgeCSS](https://purgecss.com/), to let go of any unused class at build-time or [`postcss-selector-parser`](https://github.com/postcss/postcss-selector-parser) in their [JIT compiler](https://tailwindcss.com/docs/just-in-time-mode).
+[Tailwind CSS](https://tailwindcss.com/docs/installation#installing-tailwind-css-as-a-post-css-plugin), the leading utility-first framework, was designed to work primarily as a PostCSS plugin.
+It uses several PostCSS plugins itself, such as [PurgeCSS](https://purgecss.com/) to drop unused classes at build-time, or [`postcss-selector-parser`](https://github.com/postcss/postcss-selector-parser) in their [JIT compiler](https://tailwindcss.com/docs/just-in-time-mode).

 While you *could* technically write tools to process inline styles within HTML, none of the existing mature tools provides any official and actively maintained solution for that.
 The CSS pre-/post-processing ecosystem largely relies on separate style sheets, where it brings the most value.
 At the time of this writing, **there's virtually no production-safe way to process inline styles.**

 ## Inline styles don't cache well

-Now, you could say that inline styles *do* cache because you can cache HTML, which would be correct.
-However, this is highly inefficient.
+You could say that inline styles *do* cache because you can cache HTML, which would be correct.
+However, this is a highly inefficient strategy, which doesn't compare to caching CSS.

-**Content and style have radically different growth rates.** Content is designed to grow at least linearly, often much faster.
+**Content and style have radically different growth rates.** Content is designed to grow linearly (at least), often much faster.
 If there's anything to cache, it usually doesn't last long.

-For example, a news site like the New York Times updates articles in real-time and [publishes hundreds of articles every day](https://www.theatlantic.com/technology/archive/2016/05/how-many-stories-do-newspapers-publish-per-day/483845/).
+For example, a news site like the New York Times [publishes hundreds of articles every day](https://www.theatlantic.com/technology/archive/2016/05/how-many-stories-do-newspapers-publish-per-day/483845/) and updates posts in real-time.
 The homepage uses the `no-cache` [cacheability directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#cacheability).
-[It does use a CDN](https://www.datacenterknowledge.com/archives/2017/04/18/how-new-york-times-handled-unprecedented-election-night-traffic-spike) like many sites that require high speed and high availability for their content but sets [maximum age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#expiration) of 30 seconds for anything in the cache to be considered fresh.
-It makes it virtually impossible for a regular user to retrieve the same document twice when visiting the same page.
+[It does use a CDN](https://www.datacenterknowledge.com/archives/2017/04/18/how-new-york-times-handled-unprecedented-election-night-traffic-spike), like many sites that need high speed and high availability for their content, but sets [maximum age](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#expiration) of 30 seconds for anything in the cache to be considered fresh. **It makes it virtually impossible for a regular user to retrieve the same file twice when visiting the same page.**

 ![The page served at nytimes.com has a TTL of 30 seconds.](/assets/2021-05-17/nyt-html-cache-headers.png)

 The page served at [nytimes.com](http://nytimes.com) has a [TTL](https://developer.fastly.com/learning/concepts/cache-freshness/) of 30 seconds.
 {:.caption}

-When you look at their global style sheet, however, this is a different story.
+Their global style sheet, however, this is a different story.
 The [cacheability directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#cacheability) is set to `public` (which apparently [isn't necessary when using an expiration directive](https://www.fastly.com/blog/cache-control-wild), but here it still denotes intent), but more interestingly, is set to be considered fresh by the CDN for... a year!

 ![The global styles on nytimes.com can stay in cache for up to 365 days.](/assets/2021-05-17/nyt-css-cache-headers.png)